Regina—Lewvan

 Regina—Lewvan is a federal riding in Saskatchewan, made up of parts of the former Palliser and Regina—Lumsden—Lake Centre ridings within the city limits of Regina.

+History

 Regina—Lewvan was created in the 2012 federal electoral boundaries redistribution and legally defined in the 2013 representation order.
-It was first contested in the 42nd Canadian federal election, held on 19 October 2015.
+It was first contested in the 2015 Canadian federal election, held on 19 October 2015.